Sean-Der/fail2web/README.md

 Fail2web then has to communicate with a fail2rest instance, details on how to configure fail2rest can be found [here](https://github.com/Sean-Der/fail2rest)

+###Security
+It is very important that you configured fail2rest correctly, a public facing fail2rest server could be very dangerous (someone could add inclusive regexes, remove themselves from the banned IP lists etc..)

+Out of the box fail2rest has no authentication, and I have no plans of rolling my own authentication.
+I have used two different methods for securing my fail2rest instances.

+####HTTP Auth
+In the nginx example above I have enabled HTTP basic auth with the following lines

+        auth_basic "Restricted";
+        auth_basic_user_file YOUR_HTPASSWD_FILE;

+To generate a HTTPASSWD file you can use the `htpasswd` util distributed with Apache HTTPD and `htpasswd -c YOUR_HTPASSWD_FILE USERNAME` will create it.

+####Serve on loopback only
+Your other choice would be to serve on the loopback only.
+You could then use an SSH tunnel as a socks proxy.

 ##License
 The MIT License (MIT)